-Suspending versioning will not change the objects in the bucket; instead, it will change the way how COS processes objects in subsequent requests.
+When you suspend versioning, existing objects in your bucket do not change.
+What changes is how COS handles objects in future requests.
 The section below describes how to manage objects in a bucket where versioning is suspended.

-After bucket versioning is suspended, when you perform PUT, POST, or COPY operations, COS will automatically add a null version ID to the objects in the bucket as shown below:
+Once you suspend bucket versioning, when you use PUT, POST, or COPY operations, COS will automatically add a “null” version ID to objects added to the bucket thereafter as shown below:

-If there are versioned objects in the bucket, the objects newly added to the bucket will become the current version with a null version ID as shown below:
+If there are versioned objects in the bucket, the objects newly added to the bucket will become the current version with a version ID of null as shown below:

 If there is already a null version in the bucket, it will be overwritten, and the original object content will also be replaced accordingly as shown below:

-If versioning is suspended, performing a DELETE request will have one of the following results:
+If versioning is suspended, a DELETE request will result in one of the following:

-If there are objects with null version ID in the bucket, such objects will be deleted.
+If an object has a null version in the bucket, the null version of the object will be deleted.

-When you perform a common DELETE operation, COS will insert a deletion flag for objects with null version ID as shown below.
+As you can see below, when you use a simple DELETE operation, COS will insert a delete marker for objects with a version ID of null.

-If there are no objects with null version in the bucket, a new deletion flag will be added to the bucket.
+If an object does not have a null version in the bucket, a new delete marker will be added to the bucket.

-Even if in a bucket where versioning is suspended, the root account can delete the specified version permanently.
+Even in a bucket where versioning is suspended, the root account is still able to delete a specified version permanently.

-Only the root account can delete specified object versions permanently.
+Only the root account can delete a specified object version permanently.